Chai Cookies

 • ½ cup butter softened at room temp

-• 2 tablespoons cornstarch plus tablespoon of water
+• 2 tablespoons cornstarch plus 3 tablespoons of water

 • 2 teaspoons vanilla